-The Estimated Available Assistance by Region under WIOA Section 231 (see column B) for each WIOA Title II Service Area was determined by demographic data and needs analyses pertaining to the target populations of adult learners.
+The Estimated Available Assistance by Region under WIOA Section 231 (see column B) was determined by demographic data and needs analyses pertaining to the target populations of adult learners.
 Some factors used to determine this estimation include: number of people in the target population, educational attainment levels, and English language needs.
-The geographic density of each region was also a consideration because service delivery in rural, less dense regions is usually more expensive due to fewer partners and support services available and greater geographic area to cover.
-In addition, a hold-harmless/stop-gain procedure was applied.
+The geographic density of the region was also a consideration because service delivery in rural, less dense regions is usually more expensive due to fewer partners and support services available and greater geographic area to cover.

-The Estimated Funding Breakdown by Activity (see columns C) for each Designated Workforce Area was determined by demographic data pertaining to the need for services.
-ABE/ASE (see column C 1) and ELAA/IELCE (see column C 2) estimates are based on data from the U.S. Census pertaining to the number of adults in the area who lack a secondary diploma compared to the number who speak English less than very well.
-The Integrated Education and Training (IET) (see column C 3) estimate of this breakdown is designated specifically to award funding to applicants for proposed services that meet the IET requirements as described in WIOA Final Rules§463.35 - §463.38 for participants in both ABE/ASE and ELAA/IELCE programs.
+The Estimated Funding Breakdown by Activity (see columns C) was determined by demographic data pertaining to the need for services.
+ABE/ASE (column C1) and ELAA/IELCE (column C2) estimates are based on data from the U.S. Census pertaining to the number of adults in the area who lack a secondary diploma compared to the number who speak English less than very well.
+The Integrated Education and Training (IET) (column C3) estimate of this breakdown is designated specifically to award funding to applicants for proposed services that meet the IET requirements as described in WIOA Final Rules§463.35 - §463.38 for participants in both ABE/ASE and ELAA/IELCE programs.
 IET programs must provide adult education and literacy activities concurrently and contextually with workforce preparation activities and workforce training for a specific occupation or occupational cluster for the purpose of educational and career advancement.
 Applicants must submit the required information in the application to be considered for IET funding.
-Note: the estimates in C 1, C 2 and C 3 are subsets of column B (C 1 + C 2 + C 3 = B).
+Note: the estimates in C1, C2 and C3 are subsets of column B (C 1 + C 2 + C 3 = B).

-The Estimated Assistance for IELCE + T Under Section 243 (see column D) for each WIOA Title II Service Area was determined by demographic data and analyses pertaining to English language needs.
-In addition, a hold-harmless/stop-gain procedure was applied.
+The Estimated Assistance for IELCE + T Under Section 243 (see column D) was determined by demographic data and analyses pertaining to English language needs.
 Section 243 funds are allocated and accounted for in a separate funding stream in the AZ GME System and must be applied for through submission of additional application responses that are specific to Section 243 requirements.